Notes to the Consolidated financial statements

 A significant percentage of our accounts receivable is derived from sales to a limited number of large multinational semiconductor device manufacturers located throughout the world.
 In order to monitor potential credit losses, we perform ongoing credit evaluations of our customers' financial condition.
 An allowance for doubtful accounts is maintained for potential credit losses based upon management's assessment of the expected collectability of all accounts receivable.
 The allowance for doubtful accounts is reviewed periodically to assess the adequacy of the allowance.
 In making this assessment, management takes into consideration any circumstances of which we are aware regarding a customer's inability to meet its financial obligations; and our judgments as to potential prevailing economic conditions in the industry and their potential impact on the Company's customers.

 The allowance is based on historical experience, credit evaluations, specific customer collection history and any customer-specific issues ASMI has identified.
 Changes in circumstances, such as an unexpected adverse material change in a major customer’s ability to meet its financial obligation to ASMI or its payment trends, may require us to further adjust our estimates of the recoverability of amounts due to ASMI, which could have an adverse material effect on ASMI’s financial condition and results of operations.

 Cash and cash equivalents

-Cash and cash equivalents comprise deposits held at call with banks and other short-term highly liquid investments with original maturity of three months or less.
-Bank overdrafts are included in notes payable to banks in current liabilities.
+Cash and cash equivalents comprise of deposits held at call with banks, investments in money market funds that invest in debt securities of financial institutions and other short-term highly liquid investments with original maturity of three months or less.
+Bank overdrafts are included in Notes payable to banks in current liabilities.